doro0438/Manual-testing---MySQL/Database_Project_For_OregonInc.md

 RIGHT JOIN projects USING (employeeId);

 agregate functions<br>
-avg - calculate average age of the employees in the employees table:
+avg - calculate average age of the employees in the employees table:<br>
-SELECT avg(age) FROM employees;
+SELECT avg(age) FROM employees;<br>
-min - show the lowest salary in the employees table:
+min - show the lowest salary in the employees table:<br>
-SELECT min(salary) FROM employees;
+SELECT min(salary) FROM employees;<br>

-order by - order the employees by their age in acending order:
+order by - order the employees by their age in acending order:<br>
 SELECT * FROM employees ORDER BY age ASC;

 - group by - counting how many cities are from the same country<br>
 SELECT count(locationId) AS Number_of_cities_from_the_same_country FROM locations GROUP BY country;

 - having<br>
-SELECT COUNT(employeeId), Country
+SELECT COUNT(employeeId), Country <br>
-FROM employees
+FROM employees<br>
-GROUP BY Country
+GROUP BY Country<br>
 HAVING COUNT(employeeId) > 1;

-limit - show the first 3 data entry in the departments table:
+limit - show the first 3 data entry in the departments table:<br>
 SELECT * FROM departments LIMIT 3;

-limit - show the first 7 data entry in the employees table:
+limit - show the first 7 data entry in the employees table:<br>
 SELECT * FROM employees limit 7;

 </ol>